 This process includes internal use by the company’s employee and external use by consumers via products like mobile or web applications.
 The external side is critical due to all data transmission enabling the service and, in return, providing all sorts of analytics.
 The availability of API makes it a significant cloud security risk.
-In addition to that, API are involved in gathering data from edge computing devices.
+In addition to that, API is involved in gathering data from edge computing devices.

 Multi-factor authentication and encryption are two significant factors that keep the system regulated and safe from harm.